-Medicines that require refrigeration are kept in the staffroom fridge to which pupil access is restricted and will be clearly labelled in an airtight container or in the metal first aid container which is locked on top of the lockers, key in key safe in office (on heart keyring).
+Medicines that require refrigeration are kept in the fridge in the First Aid Room to which pupil access is restricted and will be clearly labelled in an airtight container or in the metal first aid container which is locked on top of the lockers, key in key safe in office (on heart keyring).
 There are specific arrangements in place for the storage of controlled drugs see page 7.